Application Process

 Residency

-We encourage qualified students interested in osteopathic medicine to apply, regardless of their current/permanent state of residence.
-We are looking to recruit individuals from across the country to build a diverse class to help us meet our mission of serving those living in the Intermountain West.
+We encourage qualified individuals interested in osteopathic medicine to apply, regardless of their current/permanent state of residence.
+We accept individuals from across the country and aim to build a diverse class to help us meet our mission.

 At this time, we are not accepting applications from international or DACA students.
-You must be a U.S. citizen or permanent resident to apply.
+Candidates must be U.S. citizens or permanent residents to apply.

 Required Supplemental Materials

-Applicants who meet minimum standards and who align with the mission, vision, and values of Noorda-COM will be invited to complete a secondary application.
-This application will include submission of a video and professional headshot, an attestation of minimum technical standards, letters of recommendation, and a $100 fee (non-refundable, waived for applicants who qualify for AACOMAS Fee Waiver or AAMC Fee Assistance Program).
+Applicants who meet minimum standards and who align with the mission and values of Noorda-COM will be invited to complete a secondary application.
+This application will include submission of a video (preferred) or essay and professional headshot, a signed attestation of minimum technical standards, letters of recommendation, and a $60 secondary application fee (non-refundable, waived for applicants who qualify for AACOMAS Fee Waiver or AAMC Fee Assistance Program).

 Letters of Recommendation

-Letters of recommendation/evaluation are required from three (3) following sources:
+Letters of recommendation/evaluation are required from the three (3) following sources:

 Note: Letters must be signed and on letterhead and dated within two (2) years prior to application submission.
 Letters from family members are not accepted.